hoovermr/button/README.md

 You will need a Twitter account for which to authenticate with.
 Also, some of the functions are limited in scope to the account authenticated with, so a healthy amount of tweets is encouraged to search from!

+The app is designed to be run on desktop and not mobile web.
+Mobile web will work but the best experience will be on desktop.

 Installation
 ------------
 The application is currently hosted online at the following domain: